xpertdreamer/texprog/docs/README.md

 ./build/lab_*/lab* -flags
 ```

+> [!NOTE]
-Every binary without flags, or with the -h flag, shows a help message with all the relevant information.
+> Every binary without flags, or with the -h flag, shows a help message with all the relevant information.

+You can also use script `/bash/run.sh` to run every compiled binary included in this project.

 ## Make commands